Arapaho National Recreation Area

 The ANRA’s campgrounds include Arapaho Bay, Green Ridge, Sunset Point, Stillwater, Willow Creek, and the Cutthroat Group Campground.
 Additional information on these campgrounds is available here.

 An ANRA vehicle pass is required in addition to campground fees for campers.
 Learn more about ANRA fees.

-Dispersed camping is allowed near Meadow Creek Reservoir, along some of the eastern shore of Lake Granby (more information on lakeside dispersed camping is available from the Sulphur Ranger District office) and along other roads within the recreation area identified for dispersed camping on the Sulphur Ranger District Motor Vehicle Use Map.
+Dispersed camping is allowed near Meadow Creek Reservoir, along some of the eastern shore of Lake Granby (Map, pdf 4 MB) and along other roads within the recreation area identified for dispersed camping on the Sulphur Ranger District Motor Vehicle Use Map.

 Fishing is available on each of the lakes and on public land along creeks and rivers within the ANRA.
 Lake Granby is known for its kokanee salmon and trophy lake trout.
 Shadow Mountain Reservoir is stocked with brown and other trout species.
 Fly fishing opportunities are available along the Colorado River and other nearby creeks.
 Fishing licenses are required per State of Colorado regulations and seasonal regulations exist on the Colorado River below Shadow Mountain Reservoir Dam.

 The Monarch Lake and Junco Lake trailheads within the ANRA are two of the primary entry points to the most popular wilderness area in the National Forest System – the spectacular Indian Peaks Wilderness.

 The easy to moderate, four-mile circuit around Monarch Lake offers views up to the valleys and high points of the Indian Peaks Wilderness and is one of the area’s most popular hikes.